rgeraldporter/inquiry-monad/README.md

 ## Use

-_Note that unless otherwise stated in this document, `Inquiry`, `InquiryP`, and `InquiryF` are interchangeable, and mostly share the same API._
+_Note that unless otherwise stated in this document, `Inquiry` and `InquiryP` are interchangeable, and mostly share the same API._

 Inquiry can take any _subject_ and test it against various question functions via the `.inquire` method.
 The question functions should return `Pass` or `Fail` values.